-The Human Geography section of the exam covers economic development, conflict and collaboration between diverse peoples within the same or neighboring regions, distribution of resources, political characteristics of borders, migration, settlement patterns, models of transitions, and demographics.
+This section of the exam will assess your knowledge of economic development, cooperation and conflict among individuals in regions, distribution of resources, political aspects of boundaries, migration, settlement patterns, transition models, and demographics.

-The Physical Geography section of the exam covers human alteration of the environment, the interrelatedness of people and geographic systems, climatic patterns, weather systems, ecosystems, erosion, geomorphic processes, plate tectonics, and physical events that shape Earth’s surface.
+This section of the exam will assess your knowledge of how human actions modify the environment, the relationship between human and physical systems, climate patterns, weather systems, ecosystems in spatial distributions, erosion, geomorphic processes, plate tectonics, and, physical processes that shape the surface of the earth.

 This section will assess your knowledge on subjects like map types and their uses, applying geographic concepts to current events, and using statistical information to answer geographic questions and infer geographic relationships.